Press Release: Antibiotics Awareness Week - Consumers Demand Action from Fast Food Chains

-Consumers around the globe are calling on KFC, McDonald’s and Subway to make global, timebound commitments to limit antibiotics by writing to the CEOs through campaigning organisations Consumers International (CI) and ShareAction, and through online petitions with Consumer Reports and with SumOfUs.
+Consumers around the globe are calling on KFC, McDonald’s and Subway to make global, timebound commitments to limit antibiotics by writing to the CEOs through campaigning organisations Consumers International and ShareAction, and through online petitions with Consumer Reports and with SumOfUs.

 By 2050, drug resistant infections are predicted to kill 10 million people a year – more than die from cancer today.
 Overuse and misuse of antibiotics in farming is a major driver of antibiotic resistance.
 Almost two-thirds of the world’s antibiotics are administered to farm animals, often to make them grow faster and to offset stressful and unsanitary factory farm conditions, rather than to treat sickness.

-The global campaign has followed progress made by the fast food industry in USA where, according to Chain Reaction 2, a recent report co-written by the world’s largest consumer organisation and CI Member Consumer Reports, 9 of the top 25 chains have made commitments to reduce antibiotic use.
+The global campaign has followed progress made by the fast food industry in USA where, according to Chain Reaction 2, a recent report co-written by the world’s largest consumer organisation and our member Consumer Reports, 9 of the top 25 chains have made commitments to reduce antibiotic use.
 McDonald’s has removed chicken raised with medically important antibiotics from the menu in its USA branches, with Canada to follow.
 Subway has committed to serving chicken from animals raised with no antibiotics in its US stores by the end of 2016, with all of its meat to follow suit by 2025.
 While this is welcome partial progress, more ambitious action is required globally.

 KFC lags dramatically behind the other two chains in the USA.
 The company does not have a clear and timebound policy to end the routine use of medically important antibiotics in its chicken supply.
 KFC was one of 16 restaurant chains whose antibiotics policy received a letter grade of ‘F’ from the Chain Reaction 2 report.
 KFC faces growing pressure in USA, where it was already subject to a petition on antibiotics signed by 350,000 in August.